-- discuss the differences between the two major defense systems of the body - list the components of the general defense system - list the components of the specific defense system.
+- i.
+Discuss the differences between the two major defense systems of the body - ii.
+List the components of the general defense system - iii.
+List the components of the specific defense system

-3.1 General Defense System
+3.1 General defense system

 The first parts of the general defense system are really barriers that stop the pathogens from entering the body.
 These barriers try to stop all pathogens therefore they are considered non-specific defenses.
-The physical barriers of our general defense system consist of: The Skin- Prevents the entry of microorganisms and prevents dehydration by reducing water loss from the body.
+The physical barriers of our general defense system consist of:

+The Skin- prevents the entry of microorganisms and prevents dehydration by reducing water loss from the body.
 It is a physical barrier that stops pathogens.

 Clotting- If the skin is broken the blood clot stops entry of pathogens.

-Sebaceous and Sweat Glands- These produce chemicals that kill bacteria.
+Sebaceous and sweat glands- These produce chemicals that kill bacteria.

 Lysozyme- This is in the saliva and the tear glands.
 It kills bacteria.

-Mucous Membranes- These secrete mucus which lines many body parts.
+Mucous membranes- These secrete mucus which lines many body parts.
 The mucous traps pathogens and prevents them from entering the body.

-Nasal Hairs- These remove suspended micro-organisms from the air.
+Nasal hairs- These remove suspended micro-organisms from the air.

 Cilia- These small hairs beat to force mucus to the pharynx for swallowing to the stomach.
 Coughing helps in this process.

-Hydrochloric Acid- This is found in the stomach.
+Hydrochloric acid- This is found in the stomach.
 It kills micro-organisms.

-The Vagina- It contains bacteria that produce lactic acid that prevents the growth of pathogens.
+The vagina- It contains bacteria that produce lactic acid that prevents the growth of pathogens.
 Also the vagina has a low pH to kill bacteria as well as mucous membranes.